-Some posts contain affiliate links to products we personally use and believe will benefit our readers.
+We may include affiliate links to products and services that we believe will benefit our readers.
 As Amazon Associates and affiliate program participants, we earn from qualifying purchases.
-See our Disclosure for details.
+Details here.

 The one in Panama. 🙂

-Without exception, every one of our visitors has listed the Panama Canal and is worth the price of admission.
+Miraflores Visitor Center is a great location to get your introduction of the Panama Canal and is worth the price of admission.
 This is where you can watch ships pass through the locks, enjoy an informative film about the Canal, and visit an interesting museum about the canal, the environment and its history.
-The visitor center also has a good restaurant and a gift shop that will be happy to sell you a souvenir of your visit.
+The visitor center also has a good restaurant and a gift shop that will happily sell you a souvenir of your visit.

-Most tourists don't venture to this part of Panama's capital, which is a shame because these ruins are enjoyable.
-This was the first Panama City, which began with only 100 settlers in the early 1500s.
-It prospered as a hub while Spanish conquistadors plundered the New World.
-Panama Viejo had grown to over 10,000 people by the time Captain Morgan sacked and burned it in 1671.
+When the Spanish settlement was founded in 1518, it had only 100 settlers.
+It prospered as a hub as Spanish conquistadors plundered the New World.
+Panama Viejo had grown to over 10,000 people by the time England's Captain Morgan sacked and burned it in 1671.